ant-design/ant-design/components/form/index.en-US.md

 }
 ```

-### Why `wrappedComponentRef` get warning with function component?
+### get form instance in functional component

-you have to combine `forwardRef` with `useImperativeHandle` so you can get form instance by using `wrappedComponentRef`:
+you need to combine `forwardRef` with `useImperativeHandle` to get form instance:

 your custom form component should look like this: